 In 2015 Henley Business School brought 30 enthusiastic students to Wroclaw where they took a specially designed 3-day entrepreneurship consultancy program, helping entrepreneurs to challenge or validate their start-up thinking.

-The visit was in collaboration with the International Center for Entrepreneurship and the Climate-KIC Poland education team.
+The visit was organised in collaboration with the International Center for Entrepreneurship and the Climate-KIC Poland education team.

 6 Entrepreneurs worked in a one day workshop with students and coaches in a stimulating process that led to entrepreneurs having a sharper focus for the venture plans and a stronger confidence in the words they use to explain their venture ideas to ‘outsiders’.